Mastering the 2-Second Quilter's Knot

 Can you be stupidly excited over how to tie a knot at the end of your thread?
 Sometimes it’s the little things that make the biggest impact!

 For years I didn’t know how to tie a knot in the end of my thread easily.
-And if I needed a larger knot that wouldn’t come through my fabric, I would spend aaages trying to get all my knots on top of each other in one spot – often without much success.
+And if I needed a larger quilting knot that wouldn’t come through my fabric, I would spend aaages trying to get all my knots on top of each other in one spot – often without much success.

 The result of this meant I used to cut stupidly long lengths of thread to stitch with, so I could stitch for longer without having to stop and tie another knot.
-You can guess what this led too – thread, that was always getting tangled and snagging and making my life even more frustrating.
+You can guess what this led too – thread that was always getting tangled and snagging and making my life even more frustrating.

 But sometimes it only takes one little piece of information to fill in a big piece of the puzzle.
-This simple 2-second knot is one of those little pieces.
+This simple 2-second quilter's knot is one of those little pieces.
 You might have grown up knowing how to do this – or it might be completely new to you!

 Let me know in the comments!